Glen Campbell—9 Surprising Facts About America's Rhinestone Cowboy

 Once he'd settled in Los Angeles and found occasional studio work or gigs with various fellow musicians, his Wrecking Crew studio musician friends were regularly tasked with playing background music for Elvis Presley, Nancy Sinatra, The Monkees, Nat King Cole, Dean Martin, Bobby Darin, Jan and Dean and others.

-That same year, Glen was asked to join a group of studio musicians to record a song called "Little Honda."
-The "band" on the record label was named The Hondells, but in fact, at the time there was no group, and the men who eventually were known as The Hondells" were actually various musicians and singers put together for a promotional tour.
-Not a single one of them had actually been involved in the original recording.
+And here's some fun Glen Campbell trivia: that same year, Glen was asked to join a group of studio musicians to record a song called "Little Honda."
+The "band" on the record label was named The Hondells, but in fact, at the time there was no group, and the men who eventually were known as The Hondells were actually various musicians and singers put together for a promotional tour.
+Not a single one of them had been involved in the original recording.

 But Glen would do some touring of his own: Ricky Nelson liked his style, and in 1966 Nelson invited Glen to accompany him on a Far East tour, this time playing bass.

-With so many celebrity contacts, and the fact his guitar playing and singing skills were improving as he mingled with so many other great musical talents, it was only a matter of time before the Arkansas boy became a star of his own.
+With so many celebrity contacts, and the fact his guitar playing and singing skills were improving as he mingled with so many other great musical talents, it was only a matter of time before the Arkansas boy became a star of his own, and Glen Campbell songs soon began topping the charts!

 Having moved to Los Angeles in 1960 after some six years in Albuquerque, Campbell would spend another six or seven years in southern California working as a musician and singer, trying to become a success in his own right.